 Read/write speeds are important because they directly influence how fast your applications will open, how much time you will need to transfer a file or files from one location to another, etc. That’s why it is crucial for them to be as fast as possible.
 No one wants to spend half of their day waiting for a 25GB game to transfer from one hard drive to another.
 In other words, always go for the biggest possible speed.

 Nowadays, cache isn’t as important as it used to be.
-Between a 64MB and 32MB cache hard drive, you won’t notice any serious differences (the game will load some 10% faster, or similar) and most of the today’s hard drives have that amount of cache or above.
-It is advisable to choose the one that has larger values since it will be faster by at least a couple of percents, but that is not a mandatory thing – you won’t lose much.
+Between a 64MB and 32MB cache hard drive, you won’t notice any serious differences (the game will load some 10% faster, or similar) and most of today’s hard drives have that amount of cache or above.
+It is advisable to choose the one that has larger values since it will be faster by at least a couple of percent, but that is not a mandatory thing – you won’t lose much.

 Although most of the people forget about it, a warranty is one of the most important things when buying hardware these days.
 There is a constant demand for a decrease in production costs and the production of cheaper and cheaper products, and as a result of that, devices nowadays last much less then they use too.
-Therefore, a warranty is basically your only protection against the decreased quality of the today’s hardware.
+Therefore, a warranty is basically your only protection against the decreased quality of today’s hardware.

-11 Best Hard Drives for Gaming You Can Buy in 2018
+10 Best Hard Drives for Gaming

 A Hard Drive Made for the Power Users